Driver Charged In Truck Accident Commits Suicide

 After its investigation, the National Transportation Safety Board (NTSB) issued a report in Nov.
 2015.
 The NTSB found that the accident was caused by the truck driver's inability to control his vehicle because he was incapacitated from using synthetic cannabinoids.
 The lack of appropriate crash-worthiness standards in the bus and the failure to use seat belts also contributed to the severity of the injuries suffered in the accident.

 According to the NTSB, the truck driver told the police that he was reaching for a soft drink when he felt the truck drifting.
 However, a pipe was found in the truck's cab containing a substance that tested positive for a synthetic cannabinoid also identified as K2.
 The driver's inability to take evasive action, according to the NTSB, was caused by incapacitation from using synthetic cannabinoids and not from truck driver fatigue or reaching for the beverage.
-The truck company and truck driver were sued in three separate lawsuits.
+The truck company and truck driver were sued in four separate lawsuits.
 Two suits were dismissed.

 Victims of an accident caused by an impaired or reckless truck driver may be entitled to compensation for injuries and other losses.
 Such individuals may want to consider taking steps to see that their legal rights are protected.